 both the DLAR and Campus I.D.
 Services.
 All personnel requesting access must be an

-associate on an UCAC approved protocol, have completed OHP, training and orientation requirements.
+associate on an UCAC approved protocol, and must have completed OHP, training, and orientation requirements.

 To have an I.D. card activated for Onity access to the facility, contact the Assistant Director of DLAR.

 - Disease prevention through sanitation practices and traffic control